1948 Arab–Israeli War: Negev

 In the so-called "Faluja Pocket", an encircled Egyptian force was able to hold out for four months until the 1949 Armistice Agreements, when the village was peacefully transferred to Israel and the Egyptian troops left.
 Four warships of the Israeli Navy provided support by bombarding Egyptian shore installations in the Ashkelon area, and preventing the Egyptian Navy from evacuating retreating Egyptian troops by sea.

 On 19 October, Operation Ha-Har began in the Jerusalem Corridor, while a naval battle also took place near Majdal, with three Israeli corvettes facing an Egyptian corvette with air support.
 An Israeli sailor was killed and four wounded, and two of the ships were damaged.
 One Egyptian plane was shot down, but the corvette escaped.
 Israeli naval vessels also shelled Majdal on 17 October, and Gaza on 21 October, with air support from the Israeli Air Force.
 The same day, the IDF captured Beersheba, and took 120 Egyptian soldiers prisoner.
 On 22 October, Israeli naval commandos using explosive boats sank the Egyptian flagship Emir Farouk, and damaged an Egyptian minesweeper.

 On 9 November 1948, the IDF launched Operation Shmone to capture the Tegart fort in the village of Iraq Suwaydan.
 The fort's Egyptian defenders had previously repulsed eight attempts to take it, including two during Operation Yoav.
 Israeli forces bombarded the fort before an assault with artillery and airstrikes by B-17 bombers.
 After breaching the outlying fences without resistance, the Israelis blew a hole in the fort's outer wall, prompting the 180 Egyptian soldiers manning the fort to surrender without a fight.
 The defeat prompted the Egyptians to evacuate several nearby positions, including hills the IDF had failed to take by force.
 Meanwhile, IDF forces took Iraq Suwaydan itself after a fierce battle, losing 6 dead and 14 wounded.

+Egyptian soldiers in the Faluja pocket displaying captured Israeli weaponry.
+Future Egyptian President Gamal Abdel Nasser is first from left.